 Original Research Article

-Comparative Phytochemical Screening of Ethanolic Leaf Extracts of Cinnamomum Species
+Comparative Phytochemical Screening of Ethanol- Leaf Extracts of Cinnamomum Species

 ABSTRACT

 Medicinal plants are acknowledged as an essential source of bioactive compounds with a wide range of therapeutic applications.
-Fresh leaves were sourced from verified origins, processed, and subjected to Soxhlet extraction utilizing 80% ethanol.
-Qualitative phytochemical analysis indicated the presence of alkaloids, flavonoids, phenolics, tannins, glycosides, phytosterols and terpenoids across all three species, while triterpenoids were exclusive to C. camphora and quinones and anthraquinones were found solely in C. tamala and C. verum.
+Fresh leaves were sourced from verified origin, processed, and subjected to Soxhlet extraction utilizing 80% ethanol.
+Qualitative phytochemical analysis indicated the presence of alkaloids, flavonoids, phenolics, tannins, glycosides, phytosterols and terpenoids across all the three species, while triterpenoids were exclusive to Cinnamomum camphora and quinones and anthraquinones were found solely in C. tamala and C. verum.
 Quantitative assessments revealed that C. camphora had the highest total flavonoid content (575.25 mg QE g⁻¹ extract) and phenolic content (191.85 mg GAE g⁻¹), while C. verum showed the greatest tannin concentration (3.54 mg GAE g⁻¹).
 These differences underscore the species-specific biochemical diversity within the Cinnamomum genus.
 The results indicate that C. camphora could be a valuable source of antioxidant and anti-inflammatory agents, C. tamala may be suitable for metabolic health interventions and C. verum could be utilized for antimicrobial and gastrointestinal purposes.
 In summary, this research highlights the pharmacological significance of leaf extracts as sustainable resources and establishes a scientific foundation for their traditional applications, while emphasizing the necessity for additional bioactivity tests, compound isolation and in vivo validations.

-Keywords- Cinnamomum, phytochemical screening, flavonoid, ethanolic extract
+Keywords- Cinnamomum, phytochemical screening, flavonoids, ethanol- extract

 INTRODUCTION